Q. Are GRE and/or TOEFL required?

 Please note: these are the average scores of the entire pool of applicants.

-A. Graduate students who are candidates for the Ph.D. are generally accepted into the Program of Biomedical Engineering with a commitment of financial support while their research and academic studies progress satisfactorily.
+A. Graduate students who are candidates for the PhD are generally accepted into the Biomedical Engineering Graduate Program with a 5-year commitment of financial support while their research and academic studies progress satisfactorily.

 Students in the Master’s program are normally not eligible for financial aid.